Idaho OSHA Training

 Idaho Labor Laws

-The Idaho Occupational Safety & Health Consultation Program (OSHCON) provides businesses with free consultation services to help employers recognize and control potential safety and health hazards.
+The Idaho Occupational Safety & Health Consultation Program (OSHCON) provides free consultation services to help employers recognize and control potential safety and health hazards.
 Part of this service includes the Safety and Health Achievement and Recognition Program (SHARP), which recognizes employers who operate exemplary safety and health programs and exempts them from OSHA's general scheduled inspections.

 This program is affiliated with Boise State University and involves the following steps:

-- Voluntarily request a consultation by phone, letter, or email
+- Voluntarily request a consultation by phone, letter or email

 - Meet with a consultant for the walk-through